-Besakih Beach Resort Bali – Sanur
+Besakih Beach Hotel Bali – Sanur

 Traditional design, modern comforts, excellent beach, and games area.
 Obviously, not all families travelling to Bali have young ones seeking a Kids Club with face painting or toddlers wanting to splash about in a children’s pool.
 This resort is ideal for those with older children for several reasons.
 Firstly, the location (within a minute’s stroll of endless shops and cafés) and design (with spacious gardens) are very good.
 Secondly, the rooms are not in a boring motel-style block and ideally designed for families – particularly the two-level bungalows with separate bedrooms upstairs and down, connected by outside stairs and offering a degree of independence for teenagers.
 And, thirdly, the excellent facilities: an unusually broad and shady beach; two large pools (and another for kids); and an extensive open-air games room with lounge chairs.

 Privacy, luxury in dramatic, riverside setting, with kids club (rare in Ubud).
 No resort in Ubud is as family-friendly as those in Kuta/Legian, but the Four Seasons does offer a kids club, as well as pools, plenty of space, and a setting bound to impress the younger ones, especially teenagers.
 From the main road, a 200m path leads over a footbridge floating above a yawning valley to the lobby, which is shaped like a space-ship and seemingly suspended in mid-air with 360-degree views.
 The resort is perched along a ravine overlooking the sacred Ayung river (used for rafting), so there is a constant din of running water and steep paths (but golf carts are provided).
 The suites are split-level, with a separate lounge/dining room that can accommodate another single bed, and a balcony on both floors with a sofa, table and chairs.
 The Family Suites easily fit in four people, with a separate bathroom, children’s bedroom (with a second TV) and lounge area.
 The one and two bedroom villas with a private plunge pool are hidden behind high walls, sacrificing views for seclusion.
 All accommodation is spacious, luxurious and immaculately furnished, but nothing looks or feels particularly Balinese.
 Encircled by gorgeous wooden decking, the split-level Infinity pool has edges that seem to blend into the forest.
 And rare for Ubud is the Pici Pici Kids Club, with supervised games and cultural activities in an idyllic rural setting, but there is no children’s pool or waterslides.
 Child-minding services are also available.
-This award-winning resort is in Sayan, a 10-minute drive from central Ubud, but with a few shops and cafés within walking distance it doesn’t seem as isolated as other resorts nearby.
+This award-winning resort is in Sayan, a 10-minute drive from central Ubud, but with a few shops and cafés within walking distance, it doesn’t seem as isolated as other resorts nearby.

-Rama Candidasa Resort & Spa – East Bali
+Ramayana Candidasa – East Bali

 Serene, spacious, and probably the best option for families on the east coast.
-The Rama is one of very few large and modern resorts in eastern Bali, but it somehow manages to seem compact and personal.
+The Ramayana is one of very few large and modern resorts in eastern Bali, but it somehow manages to seem compact and personal.
 While a breakwater does offer some sheltered swimming, the general lack of adequate beach (typical of Candidasa) is massively compensated by the gorgeous palm-fringed pool.
 The superior (standard) rooms are spacious and some have connecting doors.
 The resort is a pleasing 200m from the main road, but the 1.5km walk to central Candidasa is along a fairly unpleasant main road – but it is, however, within walking distance of the remarkable ancient village of Tenganan.
-And the Rama does offer a range of varied and interesting activities for families (often for free), such as yoga, dance and cooking classes.
+And the Ramayana does offer a range of varied and interesting activities for families (often for free), such as yoga, dance and cooking classes.